urduhack/urduhack/docs/index.rst

 and converts each string into a complete **sentence taken**.
 Note here you must not confuse yourself with the word token.
 They are two completely different things.
 It handles multiple spaces and the spaces before and after a sentence.
 For Urdu language '۔' is a standard separator.
 We can specify our custom separator and make sentence tokens.

+**Preprocess** module takes care of every other type of data present in the corps.
+It handles *Numbers*, *Phone Numbers*, *Email Address*, *URLs*
+*Line Breaks* and  *Currency Symbols* etc. It replaces all these entities with specified characters.
+Like we replace multiple spaces with a single space and where there is a URL we replace it with the word 'URL'.

 **Urduhack** is maintained by `Ikram Ali and Contributors <https://github.com/Urduhack/Urduhack/graphs/contributors>`_.